 - A commemorative plaque

-- Complimentary registration and travel expenses (up to $500) to attend the ASPET Annual Meeting at EB the year for which the award is bestowed.
+- Complimentary registration and travel expenses (up to $500) to attend the ASPET Annual Meeting the year for which the award is bestowed.

 - Invitation to join the division’s Executive Committee for a two-year term.

-- The opportunity to deliver the Keynote Address at the Molecular Pharmacology Division Early Career Award and Postdoc Competition Symposium at the ASPET Annual Meeting at EB the year for which the award is bestowed.
+- The opportunity to deliver the Keynote Address at the Molecular Pharmacology Division Early Career Award and Postdoc Competition Symposium in conjunction with the ASPET Annual Meeting the year for which the award is bestowed.

 - An invitation to submit a symposium proposal to be considered by the Program Committee for the ASPET Annual Meeting held the year following the award.